 When you first create a PlayStation Network account you’ll be presented with a ‘Code of Conduct’ that we ask you read and agree to before you can continue.
 While we try and be as clear as possible in that form, we’ve seen a few common questions arise over time.
-So here are five things you need to know about our code of conduct, and how it’s helping us all stay safe while using PlayStation Network.
+So here are four things you need to know about our code of conduct, and how it’s helping us all stay safe while using PlayStation Network.

 1. The code of conduct’s built to make PSN safe and enjoyable for everybody